. . . . . .This page is something of a precursor to the construction of our

 and electronic applications.

-Although we usually associate “electrolytic capacitor” with the small cylinders on our computer motherboard or
+Although we usually associate electrolytic capacitor with the small cylinders on our computer motherboard or somewhat

-somewhat larger cylinders in power supplies, electrolytic capacitors have grown to a large family that includes
+larger cylinders in power supplies, electrolytic capacitors have grown to a large family that includes both liquid

-both liquid and solid electrolyte technologies of varying anode metal oxide dielectric which cover the voltage
+and solid electrolyte technologies of varying anode metal oxide dielectric which cover the voltage range from about

 The history of electrolytic capacitors starts in the early days of electric power (1890s), around the time that